 Fall, Spring, Summer.
 1 to 4 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
-R: Open only to juniors or seniors in the College of Natural Science with a teacher certification option.
+R: Open to juniors or seniors in the College of Natural Science.

 Research in faculty laboratories.
 Oral and written presentations.